IBM Audio Response Units: Operation

 The inquiry was always in the form of a series of numeric and control characters.
 The Audio Response Unit would pass these serially to the attached Mainframe and the response from the Mainframe would be sent to the ARU as codes, corresponding to what words needed to be spoken as a response.
 The ARU would then look up these codes and play them to the user as spoken words.
-The inquiry itself could be either a data lookup, such as a customers bank account balance or a credit check result; or it could be a form of data entry, such as the ID of an absent student, or a retail store order.
+The inquiry itself could be either a data lookup, such as a customer's bank account balance or a credit check result; or it could be a form of data entry, such as the ID of an absent student, or a retail store order.

 IBM 7770

 The IBM 7770 was announced in 1964 with first shipments planned for first quarter 1965.
 Rental pricing started at US$1200 per month while the purchase price started at US$57,600.
 The IBM 7770 was manufactured by IBM in Kingston New York.

 The IBM 7770 vocabulary is stored on a rotating magnetic drum.
 The drum is designed to be interchanged if required, allowing the user to change the vocabulary.
 Each word is encoded on a separate track on the drum, which is 4 in in diameter and 10 in long and rotates at 120 rpm (one revolution every 500 ms).

 Part of the machine order included the vocabulary order.
 IBM would record the words based on the user order.
 This meant the user could not record the words themselves.